camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 ## How to get the application.yaml properties for a particular component to override

-Before you supply a configuration, it's helpful to know what the default configuration is so you can start from a working configuration and then update the values you want.
+Before you supply a configuration, it's helpful to know what the default configuration is so you can start from a working configuration and then update the values you want:

 ```bash
 helm template \